jampp/geeks/_src/_posts/2017-09-11-importance-of-serving-ads.markdown

 We understand that, all other things equal, a user which has repeatedly seen an ad for a short period of time should not be treated the same as one which has seen it with less frequency.
 Yet quantifying the effects of advertising on both these _types_ of users *is hard*.

 At the same time, how much value do impressions drive?
 It is clear that they play a key role in advertisers’ efforts to reach/engage users, but the current industry pricing models compensate deeper funnel interactions, i.e. clicks or events.

-Yet it is.
+Yet impressions are relevant.

 Another element to consider when assessing impression value is what the industry refers to as "frequency capping".
 From our research, there are not many articles published on this subject: a user's functional relationship of the number of impressions he is served and the likelihood of performing a desirable action, be it an install or an in-app-event.

 We make an initial approximation on establishing a limit to the amount of advertising messages shown to a unique user, expanding on this topic's technicalities, problems, perspectives and first methods to analyze the data.

 Our simulation stems from the idea that we have to dynamically limit the number of ads that a user will see during a given campaign, to minimize excess spending and improve Cost Per Action (CPA).
 Based on some assumptions, we detail a method to calculate the optimal number of impressions that should be served to a user for a given campaign.